beatcracker/OpenVPN-Detour/README.md

 If set to `1`, the script will additionaly output log to `syslog`.
 For routers, this means that script execution process will be shown in your router's log in web UI.

 ## Iptables rules
 Useful for routers: add `iptables` rules to allow traffic to pass beween `bridge` and OpenVPN `tunnel` interface.
-Set variable to `0`, to disables this.
+Set variable to `0`, to disable this.

 ## DNS servers
 Set variable to `0`, to ingore pushed DNS servers.